nauvane/babelish/content/docs/Research/Use a reference manager/index.md

  Zotero can also be used with a web browser, allowing you to record details of useful or interesting items in the course of your research — these can include webpages as well as articles or books.

- In Google Docs, for instance, you can install [Zotero Connector](https://chrome.google.com/webstore/detail/zotero-connector/ekhagklcjbdpajgpjgmbionohlpdbjgc) as an add-on, to automate the process of recording items.
+ In Google Chrome, for instance, you can install [Zotero Connector](https://chrome.google.com/webstore/detail/zotero-connector/ekhagklcjbdpajgpjgmbionohlpdbjgc) as an add-on, to automate the process of recording items.

- {{< figure src="/images/zotero_connector.png" caption="Using Zotero Connector in Google Docs" alt="Using Zotero Connector in Google Docs" width="80%">}}
+ {{< figure src="/images/zotero_connector.png" caption="Using Zotero Connector in Google Chrome" alt="Using Zotero Connector in Google Chrome" width="80%">}}

  Where a document, typically in the form of a PDF, is associated with a reference, you can also download this and link it to the Zotero record in your database.